Georges Erasmus: Intellectual Contribution to Indigenous Rights

 At an early point in his intellectual and political life, Erasmus began to highlight the importance of de-colonization and how this must be based on collective action.
 In taking this approach he attempted to highlight the collective capacity of resistance, and challenged the power relations embedded within the language and practice of paternalism, asserting his people’s right to define themselves, and their own needs.
 Beginning with the Dene declaration, the model of nations coexisting together in an ethical relationship while retaining sovereignty, is highlighted as a central tenet of his people’s position.
 This was carried on throughout his public interviews and is presented in the Royal Commission on Aboriginal Peoples.

 In a speech given by Erasmus in 2002, he continued to call for conversation "nation to nation," as the means upon which to build a "common future".
 Importantly, Erasmus proposed that the contemporary focus should move from an emphasis on "Aboriginal Rights to relationship between peoples; from crying needs to vigorous capacity; from individual citizenship to nations within the nation state."
-He suggests that the pursuit of seeking recognition of Aboriginal Rights through the Canadian courts should change because "Litgation is no way to build a community."
+He suggests that the pursuit of seeking recognition of Aboriginal Rights through the Canadian courts should change because "Litigation is no way to build a community."
 Erasmus reasserts instead, the importance of treaty making as a way forward to build renewed relationships built on "mutual trust" and a bond "like that of brothers who might have different gifts and follow different paths, but who could be counted on to render assistance to one another in times of need."